 Gaps In Employment For Conventional Loans

-- Any employment gaps under six months are allowed with only the most recent paycheck stub from the new employer
+Conventional mortgage lenders are slightly more strict when it comes to employment gaps.
+Most conventional mortgage lenders do want to see continuous full-time employment.
+However, employment gaps are not a deal-breaker.
+Any employment gaps under six months are allowed with only the most recent paycheck stub from the new employer.

+For any employment gaps of six or more months, the mortgage lender wants to see six or more months in their current job.
 Borrowers who need to qualify for a mortgage with a direct lender with no overlays on government and/or conventional loans can contact us at Gustan Cho Associates.
 The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.